 -

-to aim for 100 backlinks, and that it’s helpful to come up with a strategic plan that is realistic for you.
+to aim for 100 backlinks, and it’s helpful to come up with a strategic plan that is realistic for you.

 -